Think Nationally, Act Locally

 The written agreement included commitments to nationalise a 27-acre site in Dublin Port and Clondalkin paper mills.
 A total of £4 million was to be allocated to employ 500 extra people in the inner city, while 3,746 jobs were to be created over three years.
 State funding would be provided to build 440 new houses in the constituency and another 1,600 in the rest of Dublin.
 But Haughey lost the election and the deal was off.

-It’s a sorry indictment of the tragic farce of Irish politics that that same offer—updated only to allow for neo-liberal levels of inflation—would win an election today, 36 years later.
+It’s a sorry indictment of the tragic farce of Irish politics that that same offer—updated only to allow for neo-liberal levels of inflation—would win an election today, almost four decades later.
 If only there were 27 acres of inner-city land left to build on.

 It’s even sorrier that we still conduct much of our national political activity using the same system of horse-trading by which Haughey ‘bought’ Gregory’s vote.
 This diminishes all parties concerned—the deal makers on both sides, the state, and democracy itself by making rubbish of the democratic vote.